emacs-mirror/emacs/mps/manual/source/glossary/i.rst

         .. historical::

-            This distinction between incremental-update and
+            This distinction between incremental update and
-            snapshot-at-the-beginning was first introduced for
-            write-barrier algorithms, but it applies to any type of tracing algorithm.
+            snapshot at the beginning was first introduced for write-barrier algorithms, but it applies to any type of tracing algorithm.

-        .. opposite:: :term:`snapshot-at-the-beginning`.
+        .. opposite:: :term:`snapshot at the beginning`.

         .. seealso:: :term:`tri-color marking`, :term:`strong tri-color invariant`, :term:`barrier (1)`.